The revenue you bring in directly correlates with your sales cycle length.

 - Identify key customer touch-points and map out the best content for those touch-points.

-10. Prioritize your warm leads and accounts
+10. Prioritize warm leads and accounts

 Where to start: